-The College has utilized The Gordian Group to perform Job Order Contracting for low dollar renovation and repair work.
-The Gordian Group was awarded a competitively bid contract to develop, implement and support a discounted job order contracting program by Keystone Purchasing Network (KPN).
+Discussion: Mr. Eapen explained that the College has utilized The Gordian Group to perform Job Order Contracting for low dollar renovation and repair work.
+Mr. Spiewak explained that job order contracting is a project delivery method that can get commonly encountered low-cost construction projects done quickly.
+The Gordian Group was awarded a competitively bid contract to develop, implement and support a discounted job order contracting program by Keystone Purchasing Network (KPN), a national purchasing cooperative for education and local government.
 The College is a member of KPN.
-The Gordian

-Group utilizes SJ Thomas for general construction, electrical, plumbing, HVAC and civil construction work.
+The Gordian Group utilizes SJ Thomas for general construction, electrical, plumbing, HVAC and civil construction work.
 The main objective of this contractual arrangement is to provide a resource to rapidly engage a contractor to perform construction-related services and repairs while meeting statutory requirements related to bidding, prevailing wage and the Separations Act.
+Mr. Eapen noted that The Gordian Group is used by the Pennsylvania GSA and Penn State University.

-The College has utilized the KPN contract with The Gordian Group for five projects to-date that totaled \$91,127 which staff have been satisfied with the quality and timeliness of these projects.
-Projects at CCP includes converting one large room to three offices (construction of walls, painting, electric, sprinklers, flooring and voice and data installation); converting vending lounge area in CBI to general classroom and keeping part of the room for vending; repairing three drain boxes and level asphalt in the Bonnell parking lot; and repairing slop sink and replacing carpet in three offices in the Northwest Regional Center.
+Mr. Eapen stated that the College has utilized the KPN contract with The Gordian Group for five projects to-date that totaled \$91,127 which staff have been satisfied with the quality and timeliness of these projects.
+Projects at CCP include converting one large room to three offices (construction of walls, painting, electric, sprinklers, flooring and voice and data installation); converting vending lounge area in CBI to general classroom and keeping part of the room for vending; repairing three drain boxes and level asphalt in the Bonnell parking lot; and repairing slop sink and replacing carpet in three offices in the Northwest Regional Center.

-There are several other projects that the College would like to quickly move forward.
+Mr. Eapen further explained that there are other projects that the College would like to quickly move forward.
 These projects include: new concrete floor and electrical upgrade at the West Regional Center to accommodate equipment to be utilized by the Advanced Manufacturing program; and sealing and pressurizing two data closets.